Larisa Iordache: 2014

 In March, Iordache competed at the Doha World Cup where she won gold on vault, balance beam, and floor exercise.
 Then in April, she helped her team win gold at the France-Romania-Belgium Tri-Friendly meet.
 She had the highest scores of the competition on every apparatus, and she won the all-around title by three points over teammate Diana Bulimar.

-At the 2014 European Championships, Iordache was the most decorated gymnast with a total of four medals.
+At the 2014 European Championships, Iordache was the most decorated gymnast with four medals.
 She was the only gymnast to qualify for all four apparatus finals.
 Then in the team finals, the Romanian team of Iordache, Diana Bulimar, Andreea Munteanu, Ștefania Stănilă, and Silvia Zarzu won the gold medal.
 In the event finals, she won the bronze medal on vault, placed sixth on uneven bars, won the silver medal on balance beam behind Maria Kharenkova, and tied for the gold medal on floor exercise with Vanessa Ferrari.

 The Romanian National Championships were held at the end of August, and Iordache won four of the five gold medals.
 She won the all-around competition with 59.650, beating second-place finisher Ștefania Stănilă by nearly four points.
 The only gold she did not win was on the balance beam, where Andreea Munteanu won gold and Iordache took silver.
 In September, she competed at the Switzerland-Germany-Romania Tri-Friendly meet in Obersiggenthal, Switzerland, and the Romanian team finished second behind Germany.
 She won the all-around competition, finishing nearly two points ahead of silver medalist Giulia Steingruber.